Property for Sale in Somerset, KY

 Somerset Kentucky Area and Somerset Community Information

 Somerset Kentucky is one of the largest towns near Lake Cumberland and has become a local hub for the area with abundant restaurants, shopping, and a large regional hospital including a VA Outpatient Clinic.
-Locating to Somerset and you are only minutes away from many lake access areas & marinas.
+Property for sale in Somerset KY is only minutes away from many lake access areas & marinas.

 Somerset Ky History: The first people who settled near what is now the Somerset real estate market included many Cherokee, Sioux and Shawnee who settled near the area at least 600 years ago.
 Most anthropologists believe these settlers developed an advanced civilization that featured an advanced timekeeping system, well-tended farms and advanced hunting techniques.
 Many of the Cherokee that lived in the area formed trading partnerships during the early 17th century with British settlers who settled near the Cumberland River.